 The HPMC capsule (size -00-) is composed of two open-ended cylinders, a cap and a body, that fit inside each other.
 Five of the capsules contain ten ring-formed markers, while two capsules contain five tube-formed markers.
 The capsules are packed in a blister pack labeled with numbers, which is then placed inside a carton box.

-The transit times obtained are independent of the shape of the markers, however, on day six, differently shaped markers are used to aid the radiologist in identifying the location of the caecum.
+The transit times obtained are independent of the shape of the markers, however, on day six, differently shaped markers are used to aid the radiologist in identifying the location of the cecum.
 Additionally, dividing the day six dosage into morning and evening doses will increase the accuracy of measurements related to rapid transit.

 Transit-Pellets Instruction for Use